 The Reolink Argus 3 Pro is solar powered so it can run for months without interruptions.
 If you are worried about power failures or operate in a remote area, this camera is a good choice.

-- Solar powered battery means you can operate in remote environments.
+- Solar powered & battery

 - Shooting 2K resolution video